 "You’ll be giving consequences but will be not seeing any change—stuck in this cycle like a hamster on a wheel until you start to see your role as a parent differently."

 Do you use consequences with your kids and wonder why their behavior isn’t changing?
 Many parents mistakenly think that consequences alone are enough to discipline children effectively, but they’re not.
 Many parents also believe that for a consequence to be effective, it has to make their child completely miserable.
-Parents will call the Parental Support Line and say, “I really can’t find a consequence that my teen cares about; nothing stings enough to make him stop acting this way.”
+Parents will call the 1-on-1 Coaching and say, “I really can’t find a consequence that my teen cares about; nothing stings enough to make him stop acting this way.”
 As James Lehman said, “You can’t punish kids into better behavior.”
 Some parents think that kids learn solely by experiencing an unpleasant outcome, but that’s not usually the case.
 In my opinion, many parents are overly focused on consequences as their primary discipline technique.
 If this is you, you’ll be giving consequences but will not be seeing any change—stuck in this cycle like a hamster on a wheel until you start to see your role as a parent differently.
 You’ll be doing all sorts of hard work and using up a lot of energy, but not really getting anywhere.

 James Lehman’s three effective parenting roles lay the foundation for holding kids accountable by giving parents the necessary perspective and skills they need to teach their kids better ways to behave.
 Let’s be clear: we mean “teaching” here in quite a literal way.
 We want our kids to learn new skills, what James called “replacement behaviors.”
 For example, if you have a child who typically gets verbally abusive when you ask him to do chores, you need to teach him another way of handling things instead of calling you foul names or screaming at you.
 What it really comes down to is this: you can tell your child to stop doing something until you’re blue in the face.
 You can take away any and every privilege they have for weeks or months at a time, but if they don’t know what to do instead—or even understand what else is acceptable—the negative, abusive behaviors are just going to continue, and you’re going to become more and more frustrated and exhausted.